vrindisbacher/rqs/readme.md

 ## Performance
 This is only a toy implementation, but being Rust, it works at baremetal speed.
 Sending,

-Receiving and Deleting `1000` messages at a time using the Python implementation below takes a mere `2.2` seconds.
+Receiving and Deleting `1000` messages, one at a time, using the Python implementation below takes a mere `2.2` seconds.

 Receiving and Deleting `1000` messages in batches of `10` using the Python implementation below takes a mere `0.9` seconds - a dramatic performance increase over one at a time.

 Of course - network cost should absolutely be taken into account.
-These were done on local host, not on a remote server.
+These were done on localhost, not on a remote server.

 There are many improvements that could be made.
 For example, web sockets could be used for consumer connections to avoid more than a single request.

-The limitation of requests will be important when authentication is added as checking credentials in each request is undoubtedly expensive.

 ## Development
 The project is set up on the wonderful actix-web framework.
 The main entry point is in `src/main.rs`. `*_api.rs` implement the respective endpoints for a service.
 For example, `message_api.rs` implements all the endpoints for `message` specific actions.